Garlic Naan Bread

 • Place into oiled bowl and cover.
 Leave to rise for 1 hour.

 • Pat down the dough and divide into 8-12 pieces.
-Roll to ball and then roll the balls to a circle.
+Roll to ball and then roll the balls to an oval shape about 3-4mm thick

-• Cook in a non stick frypan on medium-hight about 2-3 minutes till large bubbles form on surface.
+• Cook first side in a non stick frypan on medium-hight about 2-3 minutes till bubbles form on surface.
+(If you get two frypans going it takes half the time to get through the dough.)

 Notes